 Mark S. King’s best friend, Lesley Donnell, dies of AIDS-related complications.
 (1986)

-The Ashes Action—ACT UP’s first political funeral march to scattering the ashes of loved ones on the White House lawn.
+ACT UP stages The Ashes Action—the first political funeral march to scatter the ashes of loved ones on the White House lawn.
 (1992)

 FDA approves raltegravir, brand name Isentress.
 (2007)

 LJ Roberts born.
 (1980)

 Paulo Longo, Coordinator of the Network of Sex Work Projects (NSWP) in Brazil and human rights activist dies.
 (2004)

 National Latino AIDS Awareness Day; Mapping No Boundaries: Art.
 AIDS.
 Action. exhibition presented by Visual AIDS opens in NYC.
 (1998)